Peter W. Hutchins

-Peter William Hutchins (1945 – January 13, 2023) was a Canadian lawyer specializing in Canadian Aboriginal law.
+Peter William Hutchins (November 6, 1945 – January 13, 2023) was a Canadian lawyer specializing in Canadian Aboriginal law.
 He was "one of [Canada's] top litigators in aboriginal cases".

 Early life and academic career

 Hutchins received a bachelor of arts at McGill University, followed then by his legal education at Université Laval in Quebec City where he obtained an LL.L and at the London School of Economics, University of London where he received an LL.M in international law.
 In 1980 he created for the Faculty of Law, McGill University, the course Aboriginal Peoples and the Law, which he continued to teach until 1996.

 Legal career

-As a litigator, Hutchins has appeared before the Supreme Court of Canada, the Federal Court of Canada, the courts of Quebec, Ontario, British Columbia, Manitoba, New Brunswick, Newfoundland, the Northwest Territories, as well as the United Nations Human Rights Committee and the Inter-American Commission on Human Rights.
-In addition to litigating, he has worked to improve the litigation process, notably by advocating that expert witness be less partisan and more independent.
+As a litigator, Hutchins appeared before the Supreme Court of Canada, the Federal Court of Canada, the courts of Quebec, Ontario, British Columbia, Manitoba, New Brunswick, Newfoundland, the Northwest Territories, as well as the United Nations Human Rights Committee and the Inter-American Commission on Human Rights.
+In addition to litigating, he worked to improve the litigation process, notably by advocating that expert witness be less partisan and more independent.

-He has been involved in negotiations concerning historic and contemporary treaties between First Nations and the Crown in right of Canada.
-Hutchins has advised the Federal and Territorial governments on Aboriginal governance and treaty implementation issues.
-He has lectured and written on the Inuit and arctic sovereignty.
+He was involved in negotiations concerning historic and contemporary treaties between First Nations and the Crown in right of Canada.
+Hutchins advised the Federal and Territorial governments on Aboriginal governance and treaty implementation issues.
+He lectured and wrote on the Inuit and arctic sovereignty.